The Monthly Drift Audit: The 45-Minute Ritual That Closes the $8K–$14K Monthly Gap Between Strategy and Reality

 What will prevent this drift from recurring?

-Install checks: Weekly review, accountability partner, automated alerts
+Install checks: weekly review, accountability partner, automated alerts

 Document prevention plan: _

-Alicia’s course correction (Month 9, Tuesday after audit):
+Alicia’s course correction (Month 9, Tuesday after audit)

 Hour 1: Root causes identified

-Client mix drift: Said yes to mid-market because feared saying no, wanted quick revenue
+Client mix drift: said yes to mid-market because feared saying no, wanted quick revenue

-Time drift: No calendar protection for strategic time, clients booking freely
+Time drift: no calendar protection for strategic time, clients booking freely

-Capacity drift: Didn’t track hours, slowly added more without realizing
+Capacity drift: didn’t track hours, slowly added more without realizing

-System drift: Onboarding SOP too complex, stopped following it
+System drift: onboarding SOP too complex, stopped following it

 Hour 2: Corrections designed

-Client mix: Transition 4 mid-market clients over 60 days (2 in month 10, 2 in month 11)
+Client mix: transition 4 mid-market clients over 60 days (2 in month 10, 2 in month 11)

-Time: Block Tuesday 9 AM-12 PM + Thursday 9 AM-12 PM = 6 hours strategic (sacred)
+Time: Block Tuesday 9 AM–12 PM and Thursday 9 AM–12 PM to create 6 sacred strategic hours each week.

-Capacity: Install weekly hour tracking, hard cap at 42 hours
+Capacity: install weekly hour tracking, hard cap at 42 hours

-System: Simplify onboarding SOP from 12 steps to 6 steps
+System: simplify onboarding SOP from 12 steps to 6 steps

 Hour 3: Immediate execution